thoughtspot/thoughtspot.github.io/_disaster-recovery/set-up-DR-config.md

     ```

-## Configure the backup and star the mirror
+## Configure the backup and start the mirror

 1. If you haven't already done so, SSH into the primary server.
 2. Use the `tscli backup-policy create` command.

    The command opens a `vi` editor for you to configure the backup policy.
 Make